Project introduction and background information

-With this study Pei aims to make the following contributions: first, it will fill a gap in literature by enhancing our understanding of the teacher’s role in a blended learning community.
+The present study aims to develop a professional development intervention preparing university teachers to cultivate a learning community in a blended environment.
+The findings of this study aim to make the following contributions: first, it will fill a gap in the literature by enhancing our understanding of the teacher’s role in a blended learning community.
 Second, this study will develop a professional development intervention to prepare teachers in adapting their roles in this transformative educational process.
-Finally, the impact of COVID-19 will probably extend well beyond tackling the current crisis.
-“At this critical moment, we hope this study can support Higher Education Institutes in preparing and reshaping universities for the post-pandemic era.”
-Preliminary results of the study are expected in 2022.
+Finally, the impact of COVID-19 will extend well beyond tackling the current crisis.
+We hope this study can support HEIs in preparing and reshaping universities for the post-pandemic era.